Microfluidics for Cell Biology

 -

-Microfluidic Application Notes Peristaltic pump vs pressure-based microfluidic flow control systems for Organ on-chip applications Read more
+Microfluidic Application Notes Peristaltic Pump vs Pressure-Based Microfluidic Flow Control for Organ on Chip applications Read more

 In drug discovery, it‘s important to control the flow rate of the sample used.
 As multiple formulations are tested, experimenters must be able to control flow rate while keeping the same level control of fluid handling at each stage of the experiment.
 DNA and RNA hybridization are often performed under a microscope.
 Manual injection over a microscope can be risky for the following reasons:

-- a touch of pipette cone can misplace the dish and misrecord the position
+- A touch of pipette cone can misplace the dish and misrecord the position

-- samples can be flushed away during pipetting
+- Samples can be flushed away during pipetting

-- liquid can be spilled over the microscope
+- Liquid can be spilled over the microscope

 Flow Controllers Available on the Market